ezsinehan/wordle-game/README.md

 Clone this repository to your local machine.
 Run the game from your terminal.
 Start guessing words and watch as the code provides feedback.

-📁 Project Structure:

-main.py: The core game logic.
-utils.py: Utility functions for word processing and color coding. wordle_words.txt: Word list used by the game.